flatrocks/ansible-sftp/README.md

 * `sftp_nologin_shell`: The "nologin" user shell. (defaults to `/sbin/nologin`.)

 ## Notes:
-* You must ensure the `sftp_home_partition` exists and has correct ownership and permissions.
+* You must ensure the `sftp_home_partition` exists and has correct ownership and permissions before applying this role.
+  If `sftp_chroot_partition` is defined, it will be created as needed.
 * The `sftp_nologin_shell` setting defines the shell assigned to sftp_users when the sftp user's `shell` is set to False.
   (The nologin shell ensures the user may only use SFTP and have no other login permissions.)
   This value may vary depending on the operating system version.